At Rid-A-Critter, we make a science out of pest rat control.

 Of course, not every rat extermination job requires such high-tech equipment.
 But it's good to know we have it for when those tough jobs come along.

-In addition to being "green" and environmentally-friendly, non-chemical rat control has many practical benefits:
+In addition to being more environmentally-friendly, "green," non-chemical rat control has many practical benefits:

 Non-toxic rat exclusion and trapping avoid all of these problems and provide the most effective, long-term rat control.
 Trapped rats don't wander off to die inside walls and structural voids and stink up your house.
 Instead, they are promptly removed from your home before they start to decompose and stink.

-There are some rat control situations in which the selective and judicious use of rodenticides (rat poisons) makes sense.
-But even in these situations, finding rat travel routes and using non-chemical control should be the primary rat control method.
-Rodenticides used only when absolutely needed.
+There are a few rat infestation situations which require the selective and judicious use of rodenticides (rat poisons), even in the context of an IPM program.
+But even in these situations, non-chemical control should be the primary rat control method.
+Rodenticides should be used only when absolutely needed.

 Some situations in which rodenticide use is justified include: